 In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers" which is a comprehensive new revenue recognition model.
 Under ASU 2014-09, a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods and services.
-We adopted ASU 2014-09 and its amendments on a modified retrospective basis effective January 1, 2018.
-The adoption of ASU 2014-09 did not have a material impact on our consolidated financial statements.
-A significant majority of our revenue is recorded when we invoice customers and is largely aligned with the meeting of identified performance obligations under ASU 2014-09.
-There is no material change in our revenue recognition after the implementation of the standard.
+The Company adopted ASU 2014-09 and its amendments on a modified retrospective basis effective January 1, 2018.
+The adoption of ASU 2014-09 did not have a material impact on its consolidated financial statements.
+A significant majority of the Company's revenue is recorded when it invoices customers and is largely aligned with the meeting of identified performance obligations under ASU 2014-09.
+There is no material change in the Company's revenue recognition after the implementation of the standard.